-10. Egyptian makeup
+10. Egyptian Makeup

 9. The Great Sphinx

-8. Egyptian board game
+8. Egyptian Board Games

 7. Organized Labor

-6. Tutankhamun and the cursed tomb
+6. Tutankhamun and the Cursed Tomb

 5. Cleopatra VII

-Along with the likes of Tutankhamun, Khufu, Ramses III and other popular identities linked with ancient Egypt such as the Pyramids and the Sphinx.
-It is the name Cleopatra that earns a famous and well documented association to the ancient Egyptian civilization.
-But, even though she was born in Alexandria and eventually went on to become the last of Egyptian Pharaohs, she was actually a descendant from a long line of Greek Macedonians.
+Along with the likes of Tutankhamun, Khufu, Ramses III, and other popular personalities linked with ancient Egypt, Cleopatra has a special place.
+But even though she was born in Alexandria and eventually went on to become the last of the Egyptian pharaohs, she was actually descended from a long line of Greek Macedonians.

 4. Egyptian Hieroglyphs

-3. Gods, Goddesses and Demons
+3. Gods, Goddesses, and Demons